shiwam-blip/peerprogramming/conflict.md

-This is to create a conflict in the GitHub
+This is so that conflict is created